Siddhant30012002/NLP-based-Business-Growth-Solution/README.md

 ## Dataset
 The dataset consists of customer reviews and the associated medical condition labels.
 The data is preprocessed as follows:

-1. **Text preprocessing**: Removing stopwords, HTML tags, URLs, lemmatization, vectorization and more. (connect with me to get te code for preprocessing)
+1. **Text preprocessing**: Removing stopwords, HTML tags, URLs, lemmatization, vectorization and more.
 2. **Drug name identification**: Recognizing the drug mentioned in reviews to infer the medical condition.